Membership questions

 Try doing some basic online searches on sites such as land registry if you know the address/area.
 You may also need to get you walking boots on as it can take a lot of leg work, sometimes the only way to find land is to walk and ask around to find the owner.
 If you are eager to get started, try searching on social media for Metal Detecting Groups near you, they are excellent for beginners as they usually have group digs, allowing you to learn and ask questions as you go.

-Don’t forget to use our Permission Agreement Form when you find private land to dig.
+Don’t forget to use our Search Agreement Form when you find private land to dig.

 This is a very difficult question as everybody who detects will have their own favourite brand/machine, so you may get very biased advice.
 Do some online research, ask your local group and if possible find a stockist.